Clear-Bible/Alignments/docs/formats.md

 data, and we hope one will be developed, in the meantime we will support data in a variety of formats.

-Here's a list of currently recognized formats.
+The currently-recognized formats are listed below.
 If you have alignment data in a different format, please let us know so we can support it if possible.

-* Alignment group format

-## Alignment Group Format
+## Grape City Format

 This format combines three files: